Arne Fältheim: Career

 After completing practical training at the chambers of commerce in London, Paris, and Vienna, Fältheim was appointed attaché at the Ministry for Foreign Affairs in Stockholm in 1949.
 He served in Brussels in 1950 and at the OEEC delegation in Paris in 1951.
 In 1956, he returned to the Ministry as secretary.
 In 1960, he represented Sweden as delegate to the Customs Conference in Geneva.
 He was then appointed first secretary of the EEC delegation in Brussels in 1962 and became embassy counselor there in 1963.
 In 1965, he was posted to London as commercial counselor.

 He represented Sweden as Permanent Representative to the Council of Europe from 1971 to 1976 and was appointed ambassador in 1971.
 From 1976 to 1981, he served as ambassador to Kuala Lumpur and Rangoon.
-Between 1981 and 1983, he was regional ambassador for the Indian Ocean, covering Aden, Antananarivo, Mogadishu, Moroni, Port Louis, and Victoria, with his station at the Ministry for Foreign Affairs.
+Between 1981 and 1983, he was ambassador-at-large for the Indian Ocean, covering Aden, Antananarivo, Mogadishu, Moroni, Port Louis, and Victoria, with his station at the Ministry for Foreign Affairs.
 From 1983 to 1988, he was posted in Nairobi, overseeing Bujumbura, Kampala, and Kigali, while also serving as Sweden’s Permanent Representative to the United Nations Environment Programme (UNEP) and the United Nations Human Settlements Programme (UN-Habitat).
 Later, from 1991 to 1994, he was regional head of the European Union Monitoring Mission in the former Yugoslavia.